About Waste Anesthesia Gas Monitoring

 Also referred to as trace gas testing, waste anesthesia monitoring is conducted to maintain staff safety in operating rooms, recovery rooms, dental offices and veterinary clinics while meeting the standards set forth by the National Institute for Occupational Safety and Health (NIOSH), the Occupational Safety and Health Administration (OSHA), the Department of Health and Human Services (DHHS), The Joint Commission (TJC) and other regulatory agencies.

 Health care facilities employ an anesthesia machine technician to perform preventative maintenance and repairs to prevent the gases and vapors from leaking into the room during surgeries and other procedures.
-Waste Anesthesia Gas Monitoring should be performed by a reputable third-party firm like Evergreen Medical Services who is unbiased and not involved in the anesthesia machine maintenance.
+Health care waste anesthesia gas testing should be performed by a reputable third-party firm like Evergreen Medical Services who is unbiased and not involved in the anesthesia machine maintenance.
 Our environmental monitoring services improve the health and safety of employees, ensure that OSHA regulations are met, and reduce the facility’s liability.

 How Do Waste Anesthesia Gases Escape?